 - a.
 Select the resource that has been replaced from the Resource Repair Action menu.
 If the repair action was reseating a cable or adapter, select the resource associated with that repair action.
 If the resource associated with your action does not appear on the resource list, select sysplanar0 and press Enter. - b.
 Select Commit after you make your selections.
-Did another Resource Repair Action display
+Did another Resource Repair Action display appear?

-No: If the No Trouble Found display appears, go to step 9 on page 35

-8. Select the parent or child of the resource for the replaced part from the Resource Repair Action menu if necessary.
-When a test is run on a resource in system verification mode, and that resource has an entry in the AIX error log, if the test on the resource was successful, the Resource Repair Action menu appears.
+No: If the No Trouble Found display appears, go to step 9 on page 30 has an entry in the AIX error log, if the test on the resource was successful, the Resource Repair Action menu appears.
 Complete the following steps to update the AIX error log to indicate that a system-detectable part has been replaced.